-My Virtual Child is an online learning module that lets you "raise" your own child from birth to age 18.
-The program will first have you fill out personality and abilities questionnaires, and given your answers (and some random variation), will assign your child a "nature."
+With My Virtual Child, you will "raise" your own child from birth to age 18.
 Throughout your child's development, the program will pose different scenarios and questions, asking you how you would respond.
-Based on your child's nature, your decisions about child rearing, and random events that occur, your child will develop along a unique path.
+Based on your child's "nature", your decisions about child rearing, and various random events that occur, your child will develop along a unique path.

-At four different points in your child's development, you will have to answer questions sets (3 questions for each set) about the decisions you made and your thoughts on how your child is growing up.
+At five different points in your child's development, you will have to answer questions sets (3 questions for each set) about the decisions you made and your thoughts on how your child is growing up.
+Your answers to these question sets will be graded.

 You will raise your child and be given the question prompts using the MyVirtualChild site, and then submit your answers to the questions on Canvas.
-Answers to each individual question must be less than 500 words.
+Answers to each individual question must be less than 400 words.

-All question submissions are due by the start of class (12pm) on the following due dates.
+All question submissions are due by the start of class on the following due dates.